 Collaborating on increasing sustainability and renewable energy throughout the supply chain is a critical way that companies can drive faster and deeper greenhouse gas reductions that are needed to tackle the climate crisis.
 Not only does supply chain collaboration help decarbonize a company’s Scope 3 emissions, but also helps build trust, which is a major catalyst of resilience.
 To reduce emissions in our own supply chain, through The Zero Carbon project, we’re providing tools and resources to help our top 1,000 suppliers set and achieve their own carbon reduction goals.
 The project enables best practice exchange with peers and partners to increase access to innovative decarbonization solutions.
 We also help some of the biggest companies around the world create supply chain engagement programs to educate, encourage, and support their own supply chains in reducing emissions.
 The Gigaton PPA program we designed with Walmart helps democratize renewable power purchase agreements (PPAs) for Walmart’s US suppliers through a unique cohort aggregation model.

 Digital tools and communities are another way we foster corporate collaboration on sustainable business practices.
-Our NEO Network, launched in 2016, is free to corporate energy buyers and offers market education, virtual community, live events, and customized tools like our AI-based DER calculator – all aimed at accelerating the adoption of new clean energy opportunities.
+Our NEO Network, launched in 2016, is free to corporate energy buyers and offers market education, virtual community, live events, and customized tools – all aimed at accelerating the adoption of new clean energy opportunities.
 Schneider has also launched a digital collaboration platform called Exchange with over 50,000 registered users, approximately 300 apps, more than 150 service providers listed, and around 100 communities onboarded.

 How we collaborate with community members